backdrop/backdrop/README.md

+Adding "master" intentionally, to test if cspell forbidden words work.

 Backdrop is a full-featured content management system that allows non-technical users to manage a wide variety of content.
 It can be used to create all kinds of websites including blogs, image galleries, social networks, intranets, and more.